AlexanderAdelAU/Small-C-Plus-for-TMS9900-99000/fplib99/readme.md

 The floating point library implementation is a retargetting of Anders Hejlsberg's Z80 Floating Point library (FloatM48.z80).
 The source code is written in assembler and is generally included through linking it with other libraries when building the application.

+In the default library, the floating point implementation is incorporated in the CLIB99 library files using the  cfloat48m.R99 object.
+And then the CLIB99.LIB and CLIB99.NDX files are linked into your application.
+However if you just want a light version you can link the cfloat48m.R99 file into application independant of CLIB99 for a smaller footprint.